Permianville Royalty Trust (PVL) To Go Ex-Dividend on September 29th

-Permianville Royalty Trust (NYSE:PVL – Get Rating) declared a monthly dividend on Friday, September 16th, Zacks reports.
+Permianville Royalty Trust (NYSE:PVL – Get Rating) announced a monthly dividend on Friday, September 16th, Zacks reports.
 Stockholders of record on Friday, September 30th will be paid a dividend of 0.051 per share on Monday, October 17th.
-This represents a $0.61 dividend on an annualized basis and a dividend yield of 18.11%.
+This represents a $0.61 annualized dividend and a dividend yield of 18.11%.
 The ex-dividend date of this dividend is Thursday, September 29th.
-This is an increase from Permianville Royalty Trust’s previous monthly dividend of $0.02.
+This is a positive change from Permianville Royalty Trust’s previous monthly dividend of $0.02.

 Permianville Royalty Trust Trading Up 2.4 %